 …sand for ballast (so the stems stay upright), 22-gauge floral wire, stretchy green floral tape, garden snippers, and wire cutters.

-And if you like this idea, check out my earlier post on how to make A Succulent Bouquet in Colored Sand.
-It features wired succulent rosettes in a slender glass bottle filled with layers of sand.
+Also check out my post on how to make A Succulent Bouquet in Colored Sand.
+It features wired succulent rosettes in a glass containers filled with layers of sand.